susam/gitpr/README.md

     git checkout -b pr
     git pull https://GITHUB/CONTRIBUTOR/REPO.git TOPIC-BRANCH

-If the contributor adds new commits to the pull request later, then run these commands again to pull the new commits.

 If the main development branch has diverged from the branch in the pull request, the above command creates a new merge commit to merge the pull request into the temporary branch.

+Note: It is okay to have a merge commit while merging pull requests.
+There is nothing wrong about it.
+If you are comfortable having a merge commit for the pull request, skip the list of three points below and continue with merging the pull request.

-There are three possible options to get rid of this additional merge commit:
+If you really want to get rid of the additional merge commit, follow exactly one of these options:

   - Request the contributor to rebase the topic branch on the main development branch.
 See the *[Rebase Commits](#rebase-commits)*